hluengas/luengas.dev/_pages/resume.md

 # **Work Experience**
 **AT&T Technology Development Program** - Network Engineer I (Jan 2021 - Present)
+* Implemented a containerized video transcoding server, to stream 5G camera footage to internet video platforms using Docker and FFMPEG.
+* Served as an administrator for the AT&T 5G Technical Associate Certification Course
 * Automated cleaning and reformatting process for physical and virtual network device setup data used by AT&T’s internal cloud platform using Python and Excel
 * Developed new front end features for the TDP internal website using Vue.js
 * Created technical interviewing procedures for the Network Engineer hiring process
 * Lead training sessions for TDP technical interviewers

 **Cal Poly Student Affairs Technology** - IT Specialist (Apr 2016 - Jun 2020)
 * Diagnosed, and resolved issues with the campus housing network and servers.